Livingston Manor

 Livingston Manor was a 160,000 acre tract of land in the Province of New York granted to Robert Livingston the Elder during the reign of George I of Great Britain.
+Located between the Hudson River and the Massachusetts border, the Livingston Manor was located in an area that later became a portion of Columbia County in the state of New York.